CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

 - Explainable bias
 - Unexplainable bias

-## BI-02 Assessing The Level Of Bias Criterion
+## BI-02 Assessing The Level Of Bias

 Based on the implications identified through the conceptual assessment of bias (BI-01) and the rated criticality, the data and AI model(s) within the scope of the AI service are evaluated through appropriate measures to investigate the level of bias existent in the AI service.